-In 2012, FBP was responsible for air emission sources associated with the former gaseous diffusion plant operations, including continuously monitored vents in the X-326 and X-330 Process Buildings, and the X-344A Uranium Hexafluoride Sampling Building.
-The vents in the X-326 and X-330 were in use to support in-situ deposit removal and other activities necessary before equipment is removed as part of D&D. The X-344A vents were in use for ongoing sampling activities of uranium product.
-Vents in the X-333 Process Building and X-343 Feed Vaporization and Sampling Building that were continuously monitored when the gaseous diffusion plant was operating were inactive during 2012.
+In 2013, FBP was responsible for air emission sources associated with the former gaseous diffusion plant operations, including continuously monitored vents in the X-326 and X-330 Process Buildings, and the X-344A Uranium Hexafluoride Sampling Building.
+The vents in the X-326 were in use to support in-situ deposit removal and other activities necessary before equipment is removed as part of D&D. The X-344A vents were in use for ongoing sampling activities of uranium product.
+Vents in the X-330 and X-333 Process Buildings and X-343 Feed Vaporization and Sampling Building that were continuously monitored when the gaseous diffusion plant was operating were inactive during 2013.

-Other radionuclide air emission sources included room ventilation exhausts and/or pressure relief vents associated with the X-700 Chemical Cleaning Facility, X-710 Technical Services Building, X-705 Decontamination Facility, and the XT-847 Glove Box.
-These emission sources were not continuously monitored; emissions from these sources were estimated based on operating data and U.S. EPA emission factors.
-When in use, the X-326 L-cage Glove Box was used to repackage wastes or other materials that contain radionuclides.
-The X-622, X-623, X-624, and X-627 Groundwater Treatment Facilities treated groundwater contaminated with radionuclides.
+Other radionuclide air emission sources included room ventilation exhausts and/or pressure relief vents associated with the X-700 Chemical Cleaning Facility (inactive), X-710 Technical Services Building, X-705 Decontamination Facility, X-326 L-cage Glove Box (inactive), and the XT-847 Glove Box (inactive).
+These emission sources were not continuously monitored; emissions from these sources (when in use) were estimated based on operating data and U.S. EPA emission factors.
+The X-622, X-623, X-624, and X-627 Groundwater Treatment Facilities treated groundwater contaminated with radionuclides or other site water (in accordance with the FBP NPDES permit).
 Emissions from the groundwater treatment facilities were calculated based on quarterly influent and effluent sampling at each facility and quarterly throughput.
-When in use, emissions from the X-326 L-cage Glove Box were based on the mass of the materials transferred within the glove box, analytical data available for each material, and emission factors provided by U.S. EPA.
-The X-326 L-cage Glove Box was not used in 2012.
-Emissions from the DOE/FBP sources in 2012 were calculated to be 0.041 Ci.
+Emissions from the DOE/FBP sources in 2013 were calculated to be 0.02948 Ci.

 BWCS was responsible for air emission sources associated with the DUF6 Conversion Facility.
-Emissions from the DUF6 Conversion Facility were based on the annual emissions provided in the permit application for the facility and the number of days the facility operated in 2012.
-Emissions from the DOE/BWCS sources in 2012 were calculated to be 0.0000411 Ci.
+Emissions from the DUF6 Conversion Facility were based on continuous monitoring of the conversion building stack.
+Emissions from the DOE/BWCS sources in 2013 were calculated to be 0.0000409 Ci.

-Emissions from all DOE sources in 2012 were calculated to be 0.041 Ci.
-USEC, Inc. reported emissions of 0.0000113 Ci from operation of the Lead Cascade.
+Emissions from all DOE sources in 2013 were calculated to be 0.0295 Ci.
+USEC, Inc. reported emissions of 0.00000877 Ci from operation of the Lead Cascade.